finos/open-resource-broker/docs/root/deployment/docker.md

 ## Overview

-The Open Host Factory Plugin REST API provides comprehensive Docker support for containerized deployment with:
+The Open Resource Broker REST API provides comprehensive Docker support for containerized deployment with:

 - **Multi-stage Dockerfile** for optimized production images
 - **Docker Compose** configurations for development and production